machbase/machbase/content/en/neo/tutorials/webapp-http.md

 ---

 {{< callout emoji="📌">}}
-For the demonstration, the following table should be created in advance.
+For the demonstration, the example table should be created in advance.
 {{< /callout >}}

 ```sql